phronmophobic/mobiletest/README.md

 ## Prerequisites

-1. Download the arm64 static libraries java built for ios.
+1. Download the java's arm64 static libraries built for ios.
 They can be downloaded using `download-deps`

 ```sh